yogaliu-ds/Kaggle-ISIC_2024_Skin_Cancer_Detection_with_3D-TBP/README.md

 # Kaggle Competition: ISIC 2024 - Skin Cancer Detection with 3D-TBP

-Period: Jun.
-2024 - Sep.
-2024

-# Competition Outline

-## Overview
+## Competition Overview

+The **ISIC 2024 - Skin Cancer Detection with 3D-TBP** competition is hosted on Kaggle.
+This repository contains the code and models developed for this competition.

+### Objective

 This project focuses on developing image-based algorithms to identify histologically confirmed skin cancer from 3D total body photos (TBP), resembling smartphone-quality images.
-The goal is to create a binary classifier that aids early skin cancer detection in settings without specialized care, improving triage.
+The goal is to create a binary classifier that aids early skin cancer detection in settings without specialized care, thereby improving triage.

-## Background
+### Background

-Early detection of skin cancer is crucial, but many lack access to dermatologic care.
-AI algorithms have helped diagnose melanoma, basal cell, and squamous cell carcinoma, but there's untapped potential in determining which individuals need clinical attention.
-This project uses a dataset of single lesions from TBP images, offering the challenge of distinguishing malignant from benign lesions with lower-quality images often found in non-clinical settings.
+Early detection of skin cancer is crucial, yet many individuals lack access to dermatologic care.
+While AI algorithms have shown promise in diagnosing melanoma, basal cell carcinoma, and squamous cell carcinoma, there is still untapped potential in identifying which individuals require clinical attention.
+This project leverages a dataset of single lesions from TBP images, presenting the challenge of distinguishing malignant from benign lesions using lower-quality images often found in non-clinical settings.

-## Evaluation
+### Evaluation Metric

-Submissions are scored on the partial area under the ROC curve (pAUC), focusing on true positive rates (TPR) above 80%.
-This ensures algorithms meet the sensitivity required in clinical practice.
+Submissions are evaluated based on the partial area under the ROC curve (pAUC), with a focus on true positive rates (TPR) above 80%.
+This ensures that algorithms meet the sensitivity required for effective clinical practice.
 Scores range from [0.0, 0.2].

-# Model
+### Model

-Model: Ensemble Method (XGBoost, CatBoost, LGBM)
+- **Model:** Ensemble Method (XGBoost, CatBoost, LGBM)
+- **Achievement:** Bronze Solution

+This repository includes the code and models developed for this competition.
+For detailed implementation and further instructions, please refer to the provided code.

+## Competition Details

+- **Period:** June 2024 - September 2024